sojoudian/COMP2155_Fall24/Week14/Lecture/001/README.md

 - **Threading**: The use of threads to handle multiple users simultaneously.
 - **Locks**: Synchronization mechanism to avoid race conditions.
 - **Concurrency**: Managing shared resources among multiple threads.

-## Extending the Program

-- Modify the number of available berths to simulate different scenarios.
-- Add more threads to test concurrent access and ensure thread safety.

-## License

-This project is licensed under the MIT License - feel free to use and modify it.